ayomidealaka/Music-Player-Application/README.md

 ### NOTE: This was built as a personal project by me.
 There are still additions to be made.
 The implementations may be less efficient than the Java standard library.

 You can run this application by downloading the project and running it on your IDE.

-### All algorithms are implemented in Java (for education purposes)
-These implementations are for learning purposes.
-The implementations may be less efficient than the Java standard library.